craigengland/craigengland/_posts/2016-02-29-how-i-got-an-interview-at-a-design-agency-with-no-experience.md

 ## Let's back up for a bit first

-It is important I let you know that I had a very small stint at an e-commerce agency in Vancouver, BC but this was back in 2011 and probably no longer relevant to potential employers.
-The last 3-4 years of my employment have been in the recoveries industry, a far cry from what I wanted to do since leaving university in 2009.
+When I say no experience, I am sort of bending the truth a little.
+I had a very small stint at a design agency in Vancouver, BC working for [Jammicron Technology Corporation](http://www.jammicron.com) during the summer of 2011.
+With this now being 2016 I am considering this 'experience' irrelevant as far as potential employers are concerned.
+Since that time up until now I was employed in the recoveries industry which was a far cry from what I intended since graduating in 2009.

 ## The beginning

 Create my own online presence.
-This would give me a space online where I can store my CV, list the skills that I can offer and some recent work that I have completed.
-On top of this it also gave me the opportunity to learn a new technology when building out the site.
+Despite wanting to do this for years, for some reason I never quite completed the task.
+Now was the time to change that once and for all.
+This would provide me with an easy outlet for storing my CV, presenting the current skills that I possess and showing off some recent work that I had completed.
-[Jekyll](http://jekyllrb.com) was my choice.
-A static site generator which is written in Ruby.
-It allowed me to become more comfortable with liquid tags, the command line and using Github for version control.
-Even if no-one visited my site I would still have gained knowledge that would benefit me in the long run.
-A win win situation.

 ## Look for the right opportunities

-Identify attainable positions based on my lack of experience.
-First of all, I decided that I would move pretty much anywhere in the UK for the right role.
-A vast search of agencies in Scotland and the north of England ensued to narrow it down to places that were offering the environment I required in order to advance my career in the correct manner.
-There was no rocket science behind this approach.
-Basically I was going to agency websites, seeing if they had a career page and if so then determining if my skills matched one of their roles on offer.
+Here is a list of things that I took into consideration when looking for the right role.

+1. Location was not important.
+I would relocate in a heartbeat.
+2. The role had to be part of a design/creative agency.
+3. My scope of position would be from business development/sales to junior front end developer.
+4. Pay was not important.
+I realise that I would more than likely start in some sort of entry level or junior position which would result in a drop in wages.
+Not a concern for me at this stage in my career.
+5. Don't apply for every position under the sun.
+Although I probably don't have this luxury at this time, I felt it was important to apply to companies that I was impressed with.
+Taking something to 'get by' would defeat the purpose of trying to change career.

-## Make initial contact
+## Making contact

 When I identified one particular role, which was admittedly, out with my level of experience I decided to take a shot.